Arab Islamist helps clinch Israel's new anti-Netanyahu government | Politics

 It was a photo opportunity for the history books: An Islamist politician from Israel's Arab minority grinning alongside a far-right Jewish leader and his allies, moments after endorsing him as prime minister and handing him a governing majority.
 Common cause against Prime Minister Benjamin Netanyahu helped bring Mansour Abbas into the political fold late on Wednesday, his tiny Islamist faction securing a paper-thin majority for Jewish parties hoping to unseat Israel's longest serving premier.

-"I say here clearly and frankly: when the very establishment of this government is based on our support...we will be able to influence it and accomplish great things for our Arab society," Abbas said.
-FRAGILE COALITION

-Abbas is from the mixed Druze, Muslim and Christian village of Maghar, near the Sea of Galilee.
+FRAGILE COALITION Abbas is from the mixed Druze, Muslim and Christian village of Maghar, near the Sea of Galilee.
 His party is the political wing of the southern branch of Israel's Islamic Movement, which was established in 1971 and traces its origins to the Muslim Brotherhood.
-Before agreeing to a coalition deal, Abbas sought and received approval from the Islamic Movement's advisory Shura Council, a religious body, which has guided the party's past votes in parliament on LGBT rights and other issues.

-Abbas's party split from Israel's main Arab coalition, the Joint List, before a March 23 election after advocating, unsuccessfully, that they work with Netanyahu and other right-wing factionss to improve living conditions for Arabs.
-Many Arabs criticise Abbas's approach, asking how he could justify belonging to a government that imposes a military occupation over their Palestinian brethren in the West Bank and leads a blockade of Hamas-ruled Gaza.

 ($1 = 3.2 shekels)